oneminch/Notes/Java.md

 - **==`static`==**
     - The `static` keyword can be used to define [[static properties & methods]].
     - To initialize static properties of a class, we can do so in a `static` block.
+    - Static block and static variables are executed in the order they are present in a program.

 ```java
 class Person {